idibidiart/serverless-streaming-csv-upload/Readme.md

-# Advantages over storing and parsing file on server
+# Advantages Over Streaming and Parsing Very Large CSV Files on Server

 ## Storing and Parsing on Server